-No. of children with ASD
+No. of children with ASD #No. of

-Every 6 requiring remedial teaching programme
+No. of children with ASD RTs provided

-#No. of RTs provided
+Every 6 requiring remedial 0.5

-The additional teaching post is approved on the understanding that the operation of remedial teaching programme for autistic children is justified by the actual enrolment of students with ASD in the school.
-The post will be clawed back when it is no longer justified. (updated on 1 September 2019)
+teaching programme

-(iii) Resource Teacher for Enhanced Support Service (ESS) for Students with Hearing Impairment
+- # The additional teaching post is approved on the understanding that the operation of remedial teaching programme for autistic children is justified by the actual enrolment of students with ASD in the school.
+The post will be clawed back when it is no longer justified. (updated on 1 September 2023) - (iii) Resource Teacher for Enhanced Support Service (ESS) for Students with Hearing Impairment